nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_gen_reqs.md

 ## General Processing Requirements ##

 The system will need to provide several different views of a document depending on the access rights of individual users and what data they wish to view.
-The simplest distinction is to
+The simplest distinction is to:
 1. provide an administrative view of the document which does not display any clinical content (except for document type) and
-2. clinical view which displays all clinical data which may comprise structured coded data and text data.
+2. provide a clinical view which displays all clinical data which may comprise structured coded data and text data.

 <table style="width:100%;max-width: 100%;">